 - (xvii) The Company has incurred cash losses amounting to Rs 612.03 Million during the Financial Year and Rs 2266.99 Million in the immediately preceding financial year. - (xviii) There has been no resignation of the statutory auditors during the year.
 Accordingly, clause (xviii) of the Order is not applicable to the Company. - (xix) On the basis of the financial ratios, ageing and expected dates of realization of financial assets and payment of financial liabilities, other information accompanying the standalone financial statements and our knowledge of the Board of Directors and management plans (refer note no 52 to the standalone financial statements) and based on our examination of the evidence supporting the assumptions, there exist material uncertainty as on the date of the audit report indicating that the company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
-(Refer 'Material uncertainty related to Going Concern' paragraph in our main audit report).
-We further state that our reporting is based on the facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the Company as and when they fall due.
+(Refer 'Material uncertainity related to Going Concern' paragraph in our main audit report).
+We further state that our reporting is based on the facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date.
 (Attention is invited to Note No. 52 to the standalone financial statement and material uncertainty related to going concern paragraph in the main Audit Report) - (xx) According to information and explanation given to us, based on examination of the financial statement of the Company, requirement of section 135 is not applicable to the Company.
-Hence reporting requirement of paragraph 3(xx) (a) and (b) of the Order are not applicable to the Company.
+Hence reporting requirement of paragraph 3{xx} (a) and (b) of the Order are not applicable to the Company.

-Chartered Accountants Firm Registration No.: W100188
+For S G D G & Associates LLP Chartered Accountants Firm Registration No.: W100188

-Membership No.: 129255 Place: Ahmedabad UDIN: 23129255BGWSSU3912 Date: May 28, 2023
+Devansh Gandhi Partner Membership No.: 129255 UDIN: 23129255BGWSSU3912

+Place: Ahmedabad Date: May 28, 2023